Robert-G-J/CV/README.md

 I'm a junior full-stack Ruby developer with 7 years science and mathematics teaching experience in Inner London.

-Collaboration and challenge are my .
-I dig creativity and spreading kindness.
+Collaboration and challenge are my fuel.
+I admire energy, confidence and the desire to get dirty.
+I dig creativity and kindness.
+I can distil information into clear ideas that are tuned to the ear that's listening.

 ***
 <!---